melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_basic/rna_seq_basic_tutorial.md

 ## The data

 The sequencing data you will be working with is simulated from Drosophila melanogaster.
-The experiment has two conditioins, WT (wildtype) and KO (knockout), and three samples in each condition.
+The experiment has two conditions, WT (wildtype) and KO (knockout), and three samples in each condition.
 The sequencing data is paired-end, so there are two files for each of the six samples.
 Your aim will be to find differentially expressed genes in WT vs KO.